homeodor/DobrynyaConfigurator/README.md

 V - 4 bits, or 16 values of, erm, value (brightness, that is)
 ```

-Which gives 65k colours, a plenty for a MIDI controller and saves tons of memory.
+Which gives roughly 61.5k colours, a plenty for a MIDI controller and saves tons of memory.
 Internally all LEDs are fully 24 bit RGB though.

 ### Colour off

 Actually, all colours that have a value of 0 will be black, no matter the hue.
+This is why we get less than 65k colours.

 There is a magic value ```0xff00``` that means “colour off”.